 Is this grant available in my area?

-Grants are awarded across remote, rural and regional Australia in this competitive program, which typically funds one project per region.
+Grants are awarded across remote, rural and regional Australia.

 How much funding is available?
 Are there priority areas?

 Through the Seeds of Renewal program, ANZ commits $250,000 which is distributed through grants of up to $15,000 to community organisations for projects that will help their community thrive.